ADA Compliant Examination Rooms

 Protocols For Treating Patients With Disabilities

 Medical offices are for sick and disabled people.
-It is unethical and illegal to cater to the healthy and able-bodied.
+It is unethical and illegal to cater solely to the healthy and able-bodied.
 The Americans with Disabilities Act of 1990 (ADA) has specific requirements for patients governing everything from accessibility to wait times.
 Non-comprehensive highlights are provided from the freely accessible guide linked at the end of this article.

 Wheelchair access: Examining a patient in their wheelchair is usually less thorough than on the exam table, and does not provide the patient equal medical services.
 There are several ways to make the exam table accessible to a person using a wheelchair.
 A good option is to have a table that adjusts down to the level of a wheelchair, approximately 17-19 inches from the floor.